segabl/pd2-useful-bots/README.md

 * Option to disable bot battle cries
 * Option to make weapons shots of bots go through tied down enemy hostages
 * Option to prevent bots from getting into slow vehicles like forklifts
+* Option to disable ammo drops from enemies killed by bots

 ### Target priority